Thinklab-SJTU/IMCPT-SparseGM-dataset/README.md

 # IMCPT-SparseGM-generator
 This generator creates IMCPT-SparseGM based on createsImage_Matching_Challange_Data.

-Note that you should install colmap before you create IMCPT-SparseGM by just running
+Note that you should install colmap and download Image_Matching_Challange_Data before you create IMCPT-SparseGM by just running

     python dataset_generator.py